Home » Geography » Forest Resources in India

 Forest Resources

-The different types of resources like Wood, Timer, bushmeat, medicines etc., provided by forests are termed Forest Resources.
-A forest is a dense growth of trees and other plants covering a significant amount of land.
-It is an ecosystem, a community of plants and animals interacting with one another and their environment.
-Forestry is the science involved in studying, preserving, and managing forests.
+The different resources that forests provide, like wood, timber, bushmeat, and medicines, are called forest resources.
+A forest is a thick area filled with trees and other plants covering a large piece of land.
+It is a Large ecosystem, which means it is a community of plants and animals that interact with each other and their environment.

 Read about: Energy Resources